skkumaravelan/KumarFork-aif-c01-study-notes/README-final3.md

 ## Concepts

 ### Six GenAI Perspectives Framework - BP,GP,SO
+'In a kingdom, the wise council focused on six pillars: Business to grow riches, People to train and care for citizens, Governance to set just rules, Platform to build strong castles, Security to guard the gates, and Operations to keep daily life running smoothly.
+Together, they balanced strategy, skill, oversight, tech, safety, and routine action.'
 | Perspective | Description | Key Considerations |
 |-------------|-------------|-------------------|
 | **Business** | Value creation and strategic alignment | ROI, competitive advantage, customer experience |